Midburn/spark/docs/development/installation.md

 ### Installing Node

-It is recommended to use [nvm](https://github.com/creationix/nvm#installation) to get the correct node version.
+Optional - It is recommended to use [nvm](https://github.com/creationix/nvm#installation) to get the correct node version.
+(If you are not planning to use nvm, just skip these commands).

 We have a .nvmrc file which will be detected automatically, so you will get the correct node version.

-If you are not planning to use nvm, just skip these commands.

 ```
 $ cd spark